ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IMissileTurbojetProp.rst

 IMissileTurbojetProp
 ====================

-.. py:class:: IMissileTurbojetProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IMissileTurbojetProp

    object

    Interface used to access the Turbojet propulsion options for a missile.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IMissileTurbojetProp

 Overview
 --------